Ernesto Botto

-Ernesto Botto (Turin, 8 November 1907 – 9 December 1984) was an Italian Air Force officer during the Spanish Civil War and World War II.
+Ernesto Botto (8 November 1907 – 9 December 1984) was an Italian Air Force officer during the Spanish Civil War and World War II.
 A flying ace with eight confirmed victories (in addition to twenty shared and seven probable) and a recipient of the Gold Medal of Military Valor, after the Armistice of Cassibile he became State Undersecretary for the Air Force of the Italian Social Republic and Chief of Staff of the Aeronautica Nazionale Repubblicana.
 He was known as Gamba di ferro ("Iron Leg") due to the artificial leg he wore after being wounded in combat during the Spanish Civil War.

 Biography

 Born in Turin on November 8, 1907, Botto entered the Air Force Academy of Caserta in 1929, obtaining his pilot license in 1932 and graduating with the rank of second lieutenant in 1933.
 On the same year, he was promoted to lieutenant and appointed instructor at the fighter school of Castiglione del Lago.
 In 1936 he was assigned to the 57th Group of the 1st Land Fighter Wing and promoted to captain.
 In 1937, assigned to the 4th Land Fighter Wing, he commanded the 32nd Fighter Squadron during the Spanish Civil War, scoring five air victories; on 12 October 1937 his squadron took off together with the 31st Fighter Squadron (led by Captain Luigi Borgogno), and during the subsequent air battle over Fuentes de Ebro Botto was hit by a bullet which smashed his right leg.
 He managed to return to the base and was hospitalized for a long time in Zaragoza, where part of his right leg had to be amputated and replaced with an artificial limb.

 When he visited his squadron while still on crutches, he found out that all the planes had been decorated with the symbol of an iron leg in his honor, and since then this became his nickname.
 Upon returning to Italy, he was acclaimed and awarded the Gold Medal of Military Valor with a solemn ceremony at the Altare della Patria; the 32nd Squadron was officially christened "Iron Leg".
 For a long time he was not recalled into active service, as his conditions were deemed unsuitable for piloting, but in 1938, after having trained to pilot despite his conditions, he was recalled as commander of the 73rd Fighter Squadron of the 4th Wing, based at Gorizia.

 In 1939 he was promoted to major, and at the time of Italy's entrance into World War II he was in Libya, at the head of the 9th Group of the 4th Fighter Wing.
 He scored three more air victories during air battles over Marmarica between June and October 1940, being awarded a Silver Medal of Military Valor, but then suffered a serious head injury in a road accident, which made him definitively unfit to fly.
 In 1941 he was promoted to lieutenant colonel and in 1943 he became commander of the fighter school of Udine, later moved to Gorizia.